 Road tax has to be paid to the Indian government periodically whether it levied by the central, state or local government.
 The lifetime tax has to be paid again if the owner has transferred the vehicle from another state in addition to the state entry tax.
 The road tax is payable at the RTO in the owner’s area.
 Refund of road tax can be claimed if the owner submits the relevant documents in the RTO office.

-The road tax refund can be claimed on the following grounds:
+You can claim road tax refund on the following grounds:

 - The certificate of registration for the vehicle was denied to due to some reason.

 - If the motor vehicle in question should be levied a lower rate of tax than it is currently being charged.

 - If the owner of the vehicle has paid more tax than he or she has to pay.